 This is a very hard to find porcelain Thomson-Houston socket.
 This version mounts directly to a wall or ceiling.
 It came with a non-working TH bulb when I bought it.
 It is marked on the bottom with "G.E.C.
 9370".
-I'm pretty sure GEC stands for 'General Electric Company'.
+I believe GEC stands for 'General Electric Company'.

 Soon after the commercial introduction of Edison's lamp, many other concerns began making lamps, each with an individual design of base.
 This required a corresponding socket to fit the base and no less than fourteen different designs were in use at one time or another.